ckammerl/phase_0_unit_3/week_8_and_9/2_HTML_CSS/evaluate_HTML/my_solution.md

 ## REFLECTION
 The challenge was a great way to recap html and css best practices, including responsive design.

 What questions did you have while coding?
-What resources did you find to help you answer them? decompressing html and css:
+What resources did you find to help you answer them? <br>
+Resources for decompressing/ beautifying html and css:<br>
 <a href="http://www.textfixer.com/html/uncompress-html-code.php">HTML</a><br>
 <a href="http://www.codebeautifier.com/">CSS</a><br>
 <a href="https://github.com/akalongman/sublimetext-codeformatter">GitHub</a><br>

+W3School:
 <a href="http://www.w3schools.com/tags/att_form_method.asp">HTML - Submit a form using the "get" method</a>

 ```